 The Town of Rome boasts one of the most distinctive habitats in the country.
 Once the bed of a glacial lake, Rome’s landscape is comprised of spectacular sand barrens and rolling pines.
-Home to the endangered Kirkland Warble, Whooping Crane, Clay Colored Sparrow, and Karner Blue butterfly, Town of Rome is a bucket list destination for nature-enthusiast and birders.
+Home to the endangered Kirkland Warbler, Whooping Crane, Clay Colored Sparrow, and Karner Blue butterfly, the Town of Rome is a bucket list destination for nature-enthusiast and birders.
 Walk, hike, bike and enjoy the rare beauty that surrounds you.

 COLBURN WILDLIFE AREA

 Located in the north central part of Adams County.
 22 miles southeast of Wisconsin Rapids.
 Access points are located off of Highway C, Highway G and Chicago Avenue.
 Carter Creek passes through the middle of the property.
 There is nearly 5,000 acres of marshes and forest which makes it very ideal for bird watching.
 Sandhill Cranes, Bald Eagles, ruffed grouse, sedge wren, veery and pileated woodpeckers are all common in this area.

 Located just west of Adams County off State Highway 21 near Necedah.
 Established in 1939 the refuge recently finished construction of a new visitor center with interactive learning exhibits and information about wildlife located at the refuge.
 The refuge consist of over 43,000 acres and is home to extensive wildlife.
 Common sightings include red-headed woodpeckers, whooping cranes, eagles, white tailed deer, hawks and owls.
 The landscape is also very diverse.
 You can tour the land by foot, car, cross country skis or snowshoes.
 They offer a variety of programs for all ages.